A long road to justice over $83,000 sportscar

 It's a long road to justice for two Auckland car dealers who are at legal loggerheads over an $83,000 luxury sportscar found to have defects, with the case soon to head to appeal.

-In March last year, Rozina Merchant, owner of Mt Wellington's Merchant Motors, bought a champagne-coloured 2010 Aston Martin Rapide from Icom Corporation Ltd, which trades as Titan Motors in New Lynn.
+In March last year, Rozina Merchant bought a champagne-coloured 2010 Aston Martin Rapide from ICOM Corporation Ltd, which trades as Titan Motors in New Lynn.

+Merchant, who owns a car yard herself, bought the sportscar for personal use.

 She paid Titan Motors, owned by Zijian Liang and Xiqi Yang, a $42,500 cash deposit for the vehicle and took out a loan with Oxford Finance Ltd to cover the remainder.

-But from the get-go, Merchant, who is said to have bought the vehicle for personal use, was unhappy with it, claiming there were a number of defects, a Motor Vehicles Disputes Tribunal of New Zealand decision detailed.
+But from the get-go, Merchant was unhappy with it, claiming there were a number of defects, a Motor Vehicles Disputes Tribunal of New Zealand decision detailed.

-She had applied to the Tribunal to reject the vehicle a month after purchasing it, but her application was declined.
+She had applied to the Tribunal to reject the vehicle (which would have allowed her to return the Aston Martin and get a refund or replacement car) a month after purchasing it, but her application was declined.

-The Tribunal found the vehicle had defects that meant it was not of acceptable quality for the purposes of the Consumer Guarantees Act and ordered ICOM Corporation fix the undiagnosed faults causing warning lights to illuminate, and the faulty driver's door handle.
+The TribunaI instead found the vehicle had defects that meant it was not of acceptable quality for the purposes of the Consumer Guarantees Act and ordered ICOM Corporation fix the undiagnosed faults causing warning lights to illuminate, and the faulty driver's door handle.

 The car dealership was also ordered to replace both front inner wheel arch liners, provide an emergency key, and pay Merchant $2672.80.